jfcherng-sublime/ST-ShellScriptImproved/README.md

 }
 ```

-> That color scheme is the exact one I use in my Sublime Text.
-So, there is only a dark one.
+> That color scheme is the exact one I use in my Sublime Text so there is only a dark one.
 > You would get the same highlighting as shown in the screenshot.